bneedhamia/LunarClock/README.md

 NOTE: This is a work in progress.
 I'm currently developing it.

-State: it turns an (obsolete) stepper motor using the Stepper Arduino library;
+State: it turns an AdaFruit 28BYJ-48 12V stepper motor using the Stepper Arduino library;
 it reads HM Almanac page to read the date/time (UTC), the current age of the moon in days, and percent of its face that is illuminated; the state machine to run the whole thing is defined and partially implemented.
 The code to position the wheel based on the opto-interrupter is in place, and is awaiting the mechanical design.

-Next steps: replace the obsolete stepper motor;
-start sketching the rest of the to-be-laser-cut mechanical parts.
+Next steps: replace the Arduino Stepper library with my own code, that shuts off the motor when not in use. start sketching the rest of the to-be-laser-cut mechanical parts.

 ## Files